-Hospice care (continued)

-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

-- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by Bright Advantage but are not covered by Medicare Part A or B: Bright Advantage will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Feefor-Service Medicare (Original Medicare) For services that are covered by Bright Advantage Plus but are not covered by Medicare Part A or B: Bright Advantage Plus will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-What you must pay when Services that are covered for you you get these services i Immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible for Pneumonia vaccine the pneumonia, influenza, and Flu shots, once a year in the fall or winter Hepatitis B vaccines.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term \$335 copayment each day for care hospitals and other types of inpatient hospital services. days 1 to 5 for Medicare-Inpatient hospital care starts the day you are formally covered hospital care. \$0 admitted to the hospital with a doctor's order.
-The day before copayment for additional you are discharged is your last inpatient day.
-Medicare-covered days.
-Covered services include but are not limited to: You pay these amounts until Semi-private room (or a private room if medically you reach the maximum out necessary) of pocket.
-Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services • Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Prior authorization is required.
+Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once a year in the fall or winter Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy \$200 copayment each day for days 1 to 5 for Medicare-covered hospital care. \$0 copayment for additional Medicare-covered days.
+You pay these amounts until you reach the maximum out of pocket.
+Prior authorization is required.